 We need water to stay alive.
 Yet, we lose it all the time through sweating, respiration and excretion.
-Staying hydrated is important for many reasons; it lubricates joints, regulates body temperature and brings nutrients to cells to name just a few.
+Staying hydrated is important for many reasons; it lubricates joints, can help delay the onset of fatigue, regulates body temperature and brings nutrients to cells to name just a few.

 How Much Water Do I Need?